An early model of Friends of Illinois Nature Preserves stewardship.

 We wondered whether to actually name Short Pioneer Cemetery Prairie Nature Preserve in this post - for life-or-death reasons.
 With cemeteries being some of the tallgrass region’s best surviving prairies, these delicate little gems could easily be trampled to death by lovers of nature.
 They need communities of local stewards, but they couldn’t withstand even two dozen people regularly applying their feet to the flora and fauna.
 No scientists nor police stand around to caution visitors.
 Perhaps good signage, an established path system, and hidden cameras to identify rule breakers would allow these sites to be more widely appreciated.
 But in the meantime, we encourage you to carefully visit your local cemetery prairie, respectfully, with the lowest impact possible.
 Please also support efforts to restore high-quality big prairies, where we people can act like buffalo all we want.

-at the end of the little cemetery's first shade-clearing workday in February 2020.
+Volunteers Claire Snyder and Matt Evans congratulate each other at the end of the little cemetery's first shade-clearing workday in February 2020. |

-If you want to help with future stewardship of this prairie, please contact the Friends
+If you want to help with future stewardship of this prairie, please contact the Friends.

 For an introduction to cemetery prairies, check out this fine YouTube video by Chris Benda.